NVIDIA/aistore/docs/cli/object.md

      - 'evict "gs://abc/shard-{0000..9999}.tar.lz4"'             - same as above (notice double quotes)

 USAGE:
-   ais object evict BUCKET[/OBJECT_NAME_or_TEMPLATE] [BUCKET[/OBJECT_NAME_or_TEMPLATE] ...] [command options]
+   ais evict BUCKET[/OBJECT_NAME_or_TEMPLATE] [BUCKET[/OBJECT_NAME_or_TEMPLATE] ...] [command options]

 OPTIONS:
+   --dry-run              Preview the results without really running the action --keep-md              Keep bucket metadata
-   --list value           comma-separated list of object or file names, e.g.:
+   --list value           Comma-separated list of object or file names, e.g.:
                           --list 'o1,o2,o3'
                           --list "abc/1.tar, abc/1.cls, abc/1.jpeg"
                           or, when listing files and/or directories:
                           --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
+   --non-recursive, --nr  Non-recursive operation, e.g.:
+                          - 'ais ls gs://bucket/prefix --nr'   - list objects and/or virtual subdirectories with names starting with the specified prefix;
+                          - 'ais ls gs://bucket/prefix/ --nr'  - list contained objects and/or immediately nested virtual subdirectories _without_ recursing into the latter;
+                          - 'ais prefetch s3://bck/abcd --nr'  - prefetch a single named object (see 'ais prefetch --help' for details);
+                          - 'ais rmo gs://bucket/prefix --nr'  - remove a single object with the specified name (see 'ais rmo --help' for details)
+   --non-verbose, --nv    Non-verbose (quiet) output, minimized reporting, fewer warnings --prefix value         Select virtual directories or objects with names starting with the specified prefix, e.g.:
+                          '--prefix a/b/c'   - matches names 'a/b/c/d', 'a/b/cdef', and similar;
+                          '--prefix a/b/c/'  - only matches objects from the virtual directory a/b/c/ --progress             Show progress bar(s) and progress of execution in real time --refresh value        Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
+                          valid time units: ns, us (or µs), ms, s (default), m, h --skip-lookup          Do not execute HEAD(bucket) request to lookup remote bucket and its properties; possible usage scenarios include:
+                           1) adding remote bucket to aistore without first checking the bucket's accessibility (e.g., to configure the bucket's aistore properties with alternative security profile and/or endpoint)
+                           2) listing public-access Cloud buckets where certain operations (e.g., 'HEAD(bucket)') may be disallowed
-   --template value       template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
+   --template value       Template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
                           (with optional steps and gaps), e.g.:
                           --template "" # (an empty or '*' template matches eveything) --template 'dir/subdir/'